valueerrorx/life-exam/README.md

 # life-exam-controlcenter 2
-A simple server/client application that allows to take over control of LiFE clients and provide a secure exam environment for schools.
+A server/client application that allows to take over control of LiFE clients and provide a secure exam environment for schools.

 This application is written in Python, PyQt and Twisted.